 The Best Things to Do in Big Sky Montana

-Multiple people told us that if we love it in the summer, we absolutely have to come back and check out all the Big Sky things to do in winter.
+Multiple people told us that if we love it in the summer, we absolutely had to come back and check out all the Big Sky things to do in winter.
 No matter when you go, you’ll find plenty of awesome activities in Big Sky Montana.

-1. Big Sky Montana Hiking Trails
+1. Big Sky Hiking Trails

-One of the (many) great things about Big Sky Montana is that you don’t have to leave town for amazing hikes.
+One of the (many) great things about Big Sky is that you don’t have to leave town for amazing hikes.
 Since you’re tucked so high and so deep into the Madison Mountain Range, the best Big Sky hiking trails are rightthere.

-I’m a sucker for waterfall hikes, so Ousel Falls Trail was an obvious choice.
-The well-beaten path runs parallel to the Gallatin River and features a footbridge in some spots.
+The well-beaten path runs parallel to the Gallatin River and features a few picture-perfect footbridges.
 This family-friendly hiking trail is just 1.6 miles roundtrip, but the high alpine Montana elevation still gives you an excellent workout.

-Quick note: while hiking lower-elevation trails (like Ousel Falls) is easily one of the best things to do in Big Sky Montana in winter, it’s crucial to dress appropriately.
 Wear wool socks and proper winter hiking boots.
 It’s also a good idea to keep a pair of crampons in your pack, because ice sometimes forms even on clear, sunny days.

 Alternatively, snowshoeing is another one of the best things to do in Big Sky Montana in winter and spring.
 Check out Grizzly Outfitters at Big Sky Resort for rentals.

-2. Horseback Riding in Big Sky
+2. Horseback Riding

-If you want to explore up-close-and-personal, horseback riding is one of the best things to do in Big Sky Montana.
-Whether you prefer a short tour around town or a guided trail ride through rugged Montana backcountry, there are options for horseback riding in Big Sky for every preference and experience level.
+Whether you prefer a short tour around town or a guided trail ride through rugged backcountry, there are options for horseback riding in Big Sky for every preference and experience level.

-Several outfitters offer year-round horseback riding, making it one of the best things to do in Big Sky Montana in the winter.
 Lone Mountain Ranch has been at it for over a century and Jake’s Horses has options ranging from one hour to a full day.
-You can’t go wrong with any of them — horses are kind of their “thing” in Montana.
+You can’t go wrong with any of ’em — horses are kinda their ‘thing’ in Montana.

-If you’re looking for one of the most memorable things to do in Big Sky Montana in winter, take a horse-drawn sleigh ride.
-Lone Mountain Ranch and 320 Guest Ranch both offer afternoon and evening sleigh rides, complete with hot chocolate or cider, popcorn, warm cookies, and a crackling bonfire.
+Lone Mountain Ranch and 320 Guest Ranch both offer afternoon and evening horse-drawn sleigh rides, complete with hot chocolate or cider, popcorn, warm cookies, and a crackling bonfire.

 3. Mountain Biking & Fat Biking

-Fortunately, that’s where fat biking comes in.
-In case you’re unfamiliar, fat bikes look like regular mountain bikes on steroids.
+In case you’re unfamiliar, fat bikes are like regular mountain bikes on steroids.
 They have oversized wheels with lower air pressure so they get excellent traction in any terrain, much like an ATV.
 This means mountain biking is one of the best things to do in Big Sky Montana in any season.

 Whether you’re visiting Big Sky in the summer or winter, the area has hundreds of miles of biking trails.
 Big Sky resort alone has over 40 miles of trails, including 20+ miles that are accessible only by lift.
-Rent mountain bikes or fat bikes at Big Sky Resort or from locally-owned Gallatin Alpine Sports.

 4. Fly Fishing